-At the Centre for Integrated Facility Engineering Stanford at University, we have been working on methods and approaches to integrate information and leverage project information across disciplines and phases to create efficient work processes and enable better project decisions since 1988.
-There certainly improvements are necessary and possible in the software tools and underlying methods used by the individual disciplines today.
+for At the Centre Integrated Facility Engineering at Stanford University, we have been working on methods and approaches to integrate project information and leverage information across disciplines and phases to create efficient work processes and enable better project decisions since 1988. certainly improvements There are necessary and possible in the software tools and underlying methods used by the individual disciplines today.
 However, in our opinion, the major opportunity for improving the design and construction of facilities lies at the interfaces between disciplines.
 Hence the remainder of this paper focuses on the role and scope of IT in support of multidisciplinary planning and coordination of construction projects.
 Finding a way to participate in such an integrated project design and construction process will be a key challenge and opportunity for individuals and firms in the foreseeable future.